-The SMILE study is a research study to learn about the lives and experiences of people who identify as sexual and/or gender minorities (SGM) in three countries: Brazil, Kenya, and Vietnam.
-By “sexual or gender minority”, we mean people whose attractions include people of the same gender/sex, or people who feel they are not the sex/gender they were determined to be at birth, or people who do not feel themselves to be male or female.
-The goal of the research study is to understand more about the lives of people who identify as SGM and any challenges that they and other sexual and gender minorities in their communities may have encountered.
+The SMILE study is a research study to learn about the life experiences (including challenges and general wellbeing) of people who identify as sexual and/or gender minorities (SGM).
+It is happening in three countries: Brazil, Kenya, and Vietnam.
+“Sexual or gender minority” can mean people who are LGBTQI (lesbian, gay, bisexual, transgender, queer, or intersex).
+“Sexual or gender minority” can also refer to people attracted to the same gender/sex, or people who feel they are not the sex/gender they were given at birth, or people who do not feel they are male or female.

-Protecting the confidentiality and privacy of study participants is very important to us.
-To help protect their confidentiality, we will never ask for participants’ names; however, in order to contact them for follow-up surveys we will ask for a phone number and email address, which will be stored separately from their survey responses.
-The answers provided in the survey will only be used for research purposes, and in ways that will not reveal who the participant is.
-Contact information will be kept private and will not be shared with anyone outside of the project, and no individual’s contact information will be directly linked to any responses to the survey.
+To help protect their confidentiality, we will never ask for your name; however, in order to contact you for follow-up surveys we will ask for a phone number and email address, which are stored separately from your survey responses.
+Contact information will be kept private and will not be shared with anyone outside of the project.